 These Copycat Levain Bakery Chocolate Chocolate Chip Cookies are swoon worthy!
-Inspired by the famous Levain Bakery cookies, I’m here with these deliciously soft and indulgent double chocolate chip cookies.
-These copycat Levain cookies taste very close to the original chocolate chocolate chip cookies from Levain Bakery in New York City.
+Inspired by the famous bakery, I'm here with these deliciously soft and indulgent double chocolate chip cookies.

-Okay, so technically the cookies you see here do not have chocolate chips in them, because I didn’t have any when I was baking these copycat Levain cookies.
-So I used just milk chocolate chunk cookies.
+Okay, so technically the cookies you see here do not have chocolate chips in them, because I didn't have any when I was baking these cookies.
+So I used just milk chocolate chunks.
 The actual recipe calls for BOTH chocolate chips and chocolate chunks.

-These Copycat Levain chocolate chip cookies are soft and delicious; they are full of melty chocolate pockets (the best thing ever!) and they are just the perfect treat for all chocolate lovers.
-And this is not just me saying that to convince you to make these Milk Chocolate Chocolate Chip Cookies.
-I shared these cookies with a few friends of mine, and I swear these cookies were the talk of the day!
+These beauties are soft and delicious; they are full of melty chocolate pockets (the best thing ever!) and they are just the perfect treat for all chocolate lovers.
+And this is not just me saying that to convince you to make them.
+I shared these cookies with a few friends of mine, and I swear they were the talk of the day!

-Now before I go on to give you the recipe for these cookies here are a few points you must follow to achieve the dreamiest cookies of you life:
+Now before I go on to give you the recipe for these cookies here are a few points you must follow to achieve the best results:

 2.)
 Follow the recipe instructions carefully, and do not forget to use softened butter when creaming the butter and sugars together!
 Also, do not overmix the batter.
-Also aslo, do not over bake the cookies.
-Of course if you’re into baking cookies like me, you must know that it’s a serious crime to over bake cookies. 😛
+Also, do not over bake the cookies.

 3.)
 This recipe calls for both all purpose flour AND cake flour.
 The cake flour is a MUST and cannot be replaced.
 However if you're like me, you probably never have cake flour at home.
 But worry not!
 Cake flour can be easily made at home!
 See the recipe card for notes on how to make cake flour.
 All you need is all purpose flour and cornstarch!
 Okay on a side note, I use too many exclamation marks.

 4.)
 The original cookies are apparently huge and this entire batch of cookie dough would yield 8 cookies.
-But I wanted to make smaller cookies, so I used a 2 tablespoon scoop to scoop out the cookies and that yielded about 3 dozen cookies.
+But I wanted to make smaller ones, so I used a 2 tablespoon scoop to scoop out the cookies and that yielded about 3 dozen.
 SO YUM!!! 😀